HugoHasenbein/redmine_attribute_quickies/README.md

   * start date
   * due date

 To copy last issue changes from an existing issue search the issue by subject or ID in the Issue-template field.
-Then press *Copy*
+Then press *Copy*.
+If a description change is detected you are privided with a drop down list.
+It lets you choose if the description change should be prepended, appended or if the new description should replace the description of the issue, on which Attribute-Quicky is applied with one click in the issue context menue.

 * Optionally fill out **Log Time**
 * Optionally choose **Assign to last author**
 * Optionally choose **Add comment** and use all macros and issue comment function with full markdown / textile support